bjxdw/bjxdw.github.io/index.md

 ## About Me

 I’m an incoming Ph.D. student in Computer Science at The University of Texas at Austin, where I will be advised by [Prof. Qixing Huang](https://www.cs.utexas.edu/~huangqx/) and [Prof. Brandon Y. Feng](https://brandonyfeng.github.io/).
-I am currently a senior undergraduate majoring in Robotic Engineering at Zhejiang University.
+I am currently a senior undergraduate at Zhejiang University.

 During my research internship at UT Austin, I also collaborated with [Prof. Chandrajit Bajaj](https://www.cs.utexas.edu/~bajaj/cvc/index.shtml) and [Prof. Etienne Vouga](https://www.cs.utexas.edu/~evouga/).
 Previously, I was an exchange student at the University of Toronto, where I worked with [Prof. Lueder Kahrs](https://www.utm.utoronto.ca/math-cs-stats/people/lueder-kahrs).
 At Zhejiang University, I worked with [Prof. Wei Chen](http://www.cad.zju.edu.cn/home/chenwei/) and [Prof. Yuanchao Shu](https://yshu.org/).

-## Research Interests

-I am broadly interested in **Computer Vision and Graphics**, with a particular focus on **Physical Understanding**.
-My research explores how AI systems can infer physical properties from video data, how to leverage this knowledge to equip visual foundation models with physical reasoning, how incorporating physical laws can enhance the realism and consistency of generative models, and how neural networks can accelerate physical simulation while narrowing the sim-to-real gap.

 ## Education